-The project proponent recommends a certain category to Senace during the screening of its project so that Senace confirms the proposed category and approves the Terms of Reference.
-For every project, Senace will perform the screening procedure for the transferred sectors.
+The project proponent recommends a certain category to Senace during the classification process so that Senace confirms the proposed category and approves the Terms of Reference.

-In addition, Senace approves the Declaration of Environmental Impact (DIA for its abbreviation in Spanish) where projects qualify as category I, as a result of the screening procedure51.
+In addition, Senace approves the Environmental Affidavit (DIA for its abbreviation in Spanish)

+of the classification procedure.